Rayman Legends: Critical response

-Rayman Legends received "universal acclaim", according to the review aggregator Metacritic.
+Rayman Legends received "universal acclaim", according to the review aggregator website Metacritic.
 Edge gave the game a 9/10 praising it by saying "One of the most jubilant, vividly imagined and open-hearted platformers to come along in a long time".
 GamesRadar gave the game a score of 4.5 out of 5 stars, praising the level variety and presentation, whilst criticizing the sometimes chaotic multiplayer and some of the touchscreen sections during solo play.
 Tom McShea of GameSpot rated the game a 9.0/10 praising the game mechanics, the level design and the local co-op.

 Jose Otero of IGN rated the game a 9.5/10, praising the gameplay and the design of the levels, saying that "Naturally, Rayman starts out with simple running, jumping, and punching, but before you know it you’re sneaking past dozens of deadly traps, battling huge bosses, or playing through awesome challenge levels that look like '90s music videos.
 Every time I thought I found a personal favorite stage, the next one came along and replaced it", but criticized the absence of online co-op.
 Danielle Riendeau of Polygon rated the game an 8.5/10 saying that it is "a beautifully designed gauntlet".
 Thomas Whitehead of Nintendo Life gave the Wii U version an "excellent" 9/10, stating it is "close to perfection", but with "minor missteps".
 He criticized the game's short length but added that "Clearly aware of this, the developers made those hours utterly glorious".